go-swiss/fonts/README.md

 // Do something with the font
 ```

+### Caching Responses

 In our application it is possible that we need to frequetnly get fonts.
 To reduce duplicate requests, a `fonts.Cache` implementation can be passed as the 4th parameter to the `GetFontBytes` function.

+Here is an example using <https://github.com/ReneKroon/ttlcache>

 ```go